Local Tomography of Large Networks under the Low-Observability Regime: Introduction

 \section{Introduction}

 In networked dynamical systems~\cite{Barrat,liggett,Queues,porterdynamical} the state of the agents comprising the network evolves over time and is affected by peer-to-peer interactions.
 In general, information about the profile of interactions is unavailable.
-It is the goal of {\em network tomography} to infer network connectivity from observing the evolution of a subset of the graph nodes.
-Problems of this type arise in many domains where knowledge of the underlying topology linking agents is critical for better inference and control mechanisms.
-For example, in the context of {\em epidemics}, it is well-known that the network topology may foster or hinder the outbreak of diseases or opinions~\cite{topoepidemics}; in the context of {\em brain functionality}, it is also known that the neuron connectivity impacts the efficiency and robustness of the brain dynamics~\cite{Morone} and can help explain brain functional disorders~\cite{alzheimer,parkinson}; and even in {\em cyber-security} applications it is important to determine and understand the underlying network structure to devise effective counter-measures~\cite{botnetopology}.
+It is the goal of {\em network tomography} to infer network connectivity from observing the evolution of the graph nodes.
+Problems of this type arise in many domains where knowledge of the underlying topology linking the agents is critical for better inference and control mechanisms.
+For example, in distributed processing over networks, the underlying topology is critical for the performance delivered by the distributed strategies such as consensus~\cite{XiaoBoydSCL2004,TsitsiklisBertsekasAthansTAC1986,BoydGhoshPrabhakarShahTIT2006,DimakisKarMouraRabbatScaglioneProcIEEE2010,MouraetalTSP2011,MouraetalTSP2012,KarMouraJSTSP2011,BracaMaranoMattaTSP2008,BracaMaranoMattaWillettTSP2010,SayedProcIEEE2014,ChenSayedTIT2015part1,ChenSayedTIT2015part2} and diffusion~\cite{LopesSayedTSP2008,CattivelliSayedTSP2010,CattivelliSayedTSP2011,SayedTuChenZhaoTowficSPmag2013,MattaBracaMaranoSayedTIT2016,MattaBracaMaranoSayedTSIPN2016}; in the context of {\em epidemics}, it is well-known that the network topology may foster or hinder the outbreak of diseases or opinions~\cite{topoepidemics}; in the context of {\em brain functionality}, it is also known that the connectivity among brain regions impacts the efficiency and robustness of the brain dynamics~\cite{Morone} and can help explain brain functional disorders~\cite{alzheimer,parkinson}; in {\em cyber-security} applications it is important to determine and understand the underlying network structure to devise effective counter-measures~\cite{botnetopology}; and tomography is also a relevant problem in economics~\cite{Moneta} (in the context of causal inference) and physics applications~\cite{PhysRevE.lai}.
+Depending on the particular application, an appropriate model for the underlying networked dynamical system must be selected.
+In this work, we focus on a linear stochastic dynamical system that will be detailed in Sec.~\ref{sec:mainrespreview} --- see also Sec.~\ref{subsec:motivation} for an example.

-This article focuses on the large-scale network setting.
-In such context, as in brain neuron networks or large Internet-of-Things networks, one can only observe and/or process limited portions of the network.
+This article focuses on the large-scale network setting, where one can typically observe and/or process limited portions of the network.
 More formally, we address a {\em local} tomography problem: a subset of the agents is observed and their subnetwork of interactions is inferred from these observations.
 Figure~\ref{fig:tomography} depicts the local tomography paradigm.
 There are three main reasons that cause this observability limitation in the large-scale network setting:

 $\bullet$ {\em Accessibility-limit.} Some portions of the network are not accessible and, hence, unobservable.
 Moreover, in many large-scale settings the existence of some sources of interactions (i.e., unobserved network links) might be unknown.